As an Amazon Associate I earn from qualifying purchases.

-When I was still in college I walked around 5 miles a day to/from campus and between classes.
-While I enjoyed the exercise (mostly) there was one main problem with my walks.
+When I was in college, I walked around 5 miles a day to/from campus and between classes.
+While I enjoyed the exercise (ehh…mostly), there was one main problem with my walks.
 They took forever!
 There were 30,000 fellow students all vying for the limited parking spots at my school.
 This meant I always had to parks 7 blocks away between the church and the creepy apartment building…followed by a 25-minute walk to campus.
-If I wasn’t on time, forget it, I wasn’t going.
+If I wasn’t on time… forget it, I wasn’t going.

-Then one day and I was half jogging to class (only half jogging because running with a backpack sucks) I got passed by a guy on a scooter.
-My first thought was, “What a goober!”
-But my snap judgment quickly turned to jealousy as I say him fade from sight in front of me.
+Then one day as I was half jogging to class (only half jogging because running with a backpack sucks), I got passed by a guy on a scooter.
+My first thought was, “what a goober!”
+But my snap judgment quickly turned to jealousy as I watched him fade from sight in front of me.
 20 minutes later when I got to class sweaty and out of breath, scooter-boy was sitting on the front row, cool as a cucumber.

 The Best Kick Scooters for Heavy Adults (and big kids)

 Affiliate links / Images from Amazon Product Advertising API

 Looking for electric scooters for heavy people instead?
 You can find those here.